 - YHA Christchurch Rolleston

 Since a lot of people emailed me about this, here are the total cost expenditures for 10 days in South Island for 5 people.
-I was able to get a detailed number since we were using Splitwise to track group spending.
+I was able to get a detailed number since we were using Splitwise to track group spending!

 My airfare to NZ costs S$1260 (or roughly US$920).
-I did not include it in the cost calculation, because airfare cost really varies depending on where you’re coming from.
+I did not include it in the cost calculation, because airfare cost varies depending on where you’re coming from.

 Type of Spend (%) | Cost in SGD | Cost in USD (approx) |